- Watch the video with captions in English: Click the CC (closed captioning) button above.

-Initially established more than 30 years ago by District 97 and housed at Julian Middle School until early fall 2016, the Multicultural Collection has moved to the library.
+Initially established more than 30 years ago by District 97 and housed at Julian Middle School until early fall 2016, the Multicultural Collection moved to the library in 2016.
 The library and Oak Park Elementary School District 97 began collaborating earlier that year to expand and give more access to unique resources focusing on diversity and world cultures for students, teachers, parents, and library cardholders.

 “Thanks to this partnership, the community enjoys greater access to the collection’s valuable resources,” said District 97 Superintendent Carol Kelley.
 “It fosters critical conversations about topics such as race, ethnicity, and diversity, and helps teach people of all ages about the importance of cultural sensitivity, tolerance, civic action, and mutual respect.”